-While virtually all TVs ship with smart features these days, they may not be the features you want.
-Some streaming apps are only available on external streaming boxes, plus built-in streaming features stay with the TV and can’t travel with you.
-The best solution: Buy a worthy streaming media player.
-The problem is, a veritable smorgasbord of choices makes this a more complicated task than ever before.
+While nearly all TVs you can buy ship with smart features, they may not be the ones you want.
+Some streaming apps are only available on external streaming boxes, built-in interfaces are often lacking, and the features you do like stay with the TV and can’t travel with you.
+The best solution?
+Buy a worthy streaming media player.
+The problem is that a veritable smorgasbord of choices makes this a more complicated task than ever before.

-With TVs offering 4K resolution and High Dynamic Range (HDR), you want to make sure you buy a streamer that is compatible, but that’s only the start.
+With 4K resolution and High Dynamic Range (HDR) standard in virtually all new TVs, you want to make sure you buy a streamer that is compatible, but that’s only the start.
 You also want to make sure the streaming services you care about (and the content you want to watch) can be easily found without having to scour the web for hours.
-This article serves up the absolute best streaming devices out there so you always get the most from your streaming experience.
+Below, we serve up the absolute best streaming devices out there so you can get the most from your streaming experience.

 At a glance